IBM-Cloud/bluetag/README.md

 ## How it works - live demo service

-* Go to the [live Bluetag demo](http://bluetag.mybluemix.net/)and enter any name to get started.
+* Go to the [live Bluetag demo](http://bluetag.mybluemix.net/) and enter any name to get started.

 * The map should display with a marker on your current location.
 As you move around, the marker and map dynamically adjust to your location.